Report

 Impact

-• Overall Length of Stay (LOS) Reduction: Over 4 days on average across all patient groups.
+• Overall Length of Stay (LOS) Reduction:

-• Lower-Acuity Patients (NYHA II & III):
+• Lower-Acuity Patients (LOS):

-• Higher-Acuity Patients (NYHA III & IV):
+• Higher-Acuity Patients (LOS):

 Implementing POCUS as a standard of care for CHF management has proven not only to improve patient outcomes but also to generate significant cost savings for our hospital system.

-Partho Sengupta , MD, MBBS, FACC, FASE
+Partho Sengupta, MD, MBBS, FACC, FASE

 Henry Rutgers Professor of Cardiology; Chief of Cardiology,